Responsible Manager: Michael Devlin - Chief Governance and Transformation Officer

 If there are any identified concerns about any network partner, a network partner’s supplier tier, or an NCS supplier (who is not part of the delivery network) regarding the possible occurrence of modern slavery, the following actions must be taken:

 1) Concern is identified within the supply chain: suppliers are required to inform their Trust point of contact, who will escalate it through the appropriate channels.
-The Trust’s Chief Governance and Transformation Officer will be kept informed of high level incidents for appropriate reporting and governance.
+The Trust’s Executive Director of Operations and Transformation will be kept informed of high level incidents for appropriate reporting and governance.

-2) If the concern is raised directly with the Trust by an individual or employee of a supplier/third-party contracting with the Trust, then the recipient of the report will escalate it to their Department lead, keeping the Trust’s Chief Governance and Transformation Officer informed accordingly.
+2) If the concern is raised directly with the Trust by an individual or employee of a supplier/third-party contracting with the Trust, then the recipient of the report will escalate it to their Department lead, keeping the Trust’s Executive Director of Operations and Transformation informed accordingly.

-3) The Trust’s Chief Governance and Transformation Officer will take appropriate action, which may include informing the Trust senior legal sponsor, CEO, board or government sponsor.
+3) The Trust’s Executive Director of Operations and Transformation will take appropriate action, which may include informing the Trust senior legal sponsor, CEO, board or government sponsor.

 NOTE: If an individual is, or group of people are, in immediate risk of danger or harm, the police must be immediately notified on 999*.